vGiacomov/Link-Picker/README.md

    - **🔄**: Clear all selections

 ## Content Updates
-The application will receive regular updates with:
-- New pre-configured link collections
-- Updated resources
-- Additional categories

-To update:
+The application comes with a default collection of computer hardware components (CPUs, GPUs, motherboards, etc.) that will be regularly updated with new pre-configured link collections

+### Update Options:

+### For default content users:

-1. Download the newest version
+      Download the newest version

-2. Your existing `components` folder will be preserved
+      Your existing components folder will be preserved

-3. New link collections will be added automatically
+      New collections will be added automatically

+      Existing default links will receive version updates

+### For custom database builders:

+      You may ignore these updates

+      Delete/rename the default _default_components folder

+      Create your own .txt files in the components folder

+      Your custom links will never be overwritten

 ## Requirements
 - Windows 10/11